kairos-io/kairos-docs/content/en/docs/Upgrade/boot_assessment.md

 - UKI installations:
   The cmdline option has to be added manually when creating the `.efi` artifacts ([Read how]({{ <relref "../Installation/trustedboot.md#additional-efi-entries" }})).

-## Automatic reboots in case of systemd crash
+## Automatic reboot in case of systemd crash

 - Non-UKI:
   By default, Kairos adds `rd.shell=0 systemd.crash_reboot=yes` to the kernel cmdline.
 This makes systemd restart in case it crashes ([Read more](https://www.freedesktop.org/software/systemd/man/249/systemd.html#systemd.crash_reboot))

 - UKI:
   Again, the relevant options need to be added manually (see previous section)

+## Booting to fallback

+- non-UKI installations:
+  TODO: describe the grub flow

+- UKI installations:
+  While [a similar solution exists](https://systemd.io/AUTOMATIC_BOOT_ASSESSMENT/) in systemd to automatically reboot to a fallback entry, it's not yet implemented in Kairos.
+You can monitor [the tracking issue](https://github.com/kairos-io/kairos/issues/2864) for updates.